learnbyexample/Command-line-text-processing/README.md

 * [Wheres my file](./wheres_my_file.md)

-Possible additions - seems like these won't be coming any time soon :(

-* Parsers for html, xml, csv, json, etc
-* Renaming files
-* other commands like split, combine, datamash, etc

 <br>

 ## <a name="contributing"></a>Contributing

-* Please [open an issue](https://github.com/learnbyexample/Command-line-text-processing/issues) for typos/bugs/suggestions/etc
+* Please [open an issue](https://github.com/learnbyexample/Command-line-text-processing/issues) for typos or bugs
-    * Even for pull requests, open an issue for discussion before submitting PRs
+    * As this repo is no longer actively worked upon, **please do not submit pull requests**
 * Share the repo with friends/colleagues, on social media, etc to help reach other learners
 * In case you need to reach me, mail me at `echo 'yrneaolrknzcyr.arg@tznvy.pbz' | tr 'a-z' 'n-za-m'` or send a DM via [twitter](https://twitter.com/learn_byexample)